xwu/xwu-swift-numerics/integers-part-2.md

 > Notice that this method is named "dividing" instead of "divided by."
 Here, the
 > _argument_ is the _dividend_ (i.e., numerator).
 Although unique among Swift
 > arithmetic operations, this arrangement is necessary because the dividend is
-> a tuple; tuple types cannot be extended in Swift.
+> a tuple; tuple types can't themselves be extended in Swift.

 At the time of writing, the implemented behavior of `dividingFullWidth(_:)` in case of overflow does not match the documented behavior.